Here at Mark’s Mobile Glass, we get plenty of questions regarding auto glass repair and insurance.

 For example, comprehensive coverage almost always includes auto glass coverage, so if you have this type of insurance then your windshield replacements are likely covered.

-Be mindful that some comprehensive coverages require a deductible to be paid, while others cover the entire cost.
+Be mindful that some comprehensive coverage require a deductible to be paid, while others cover the entire cost.

 Many companies also offer zero deductibles specifically for auto glass damage, often referred to as full glass coverage.
 This is either part of their comprehensive coverage or in addition to it, so always be sure to check the specifics of your insurance policy to find out.